kzupenn/mini-minecraft/README.md

 Set up a peer-to-peer server and packet system.
 Players can join other players servers by ip.
 Currently only packets for player movement and world initialization are fully implemented.
 The server also calculates a safe world spawn point for survival-based gameplay.
 ## Font
 Added a fontface texture that constructs and draws text from strings.
+This is used to indicate items in stacks and also for item name descriptions, player tags, and player chat.
-## Inventory, items
+## Inventory and Items
 Added item and inventory GUI textures.
+A crosshair was added to the inventory and normal gameplay to identify the cursor position.
+Items can be moved around in the inventory with left and right click to separate and merge item stacks.
+The hotbar selection can also be changed with the numpad.

 # Milestone 1